SSD vs HDD: Which is better?

 What is the lifespan of an SSD?

 There’s a lot of debate over whether SSDs or HDDs last longer than the other, but the general consensus and our long experience with hard drives suggests that both SSDs and HDDs will last between 5 and 10 years.
 SSDs will gradually slow down as they are used because the electronic components within wear out and lose the ability to hold the same charge as they did when new.
-HDDs slow down due to mechanical wear over time, and several points of failure in the disk, arm, and other components can lead to a complete failure of the drive after years of use.
+HDDs slow down due to mechanical wear over time, plus several points of failure in the disk, arm, and other components can lead to a complete failure of the drive after years of use.

 However, given that most computers, particularly gaming rigs, have a lifespan of 5 to 10 years, dedicated gamers won’t need to worry about the lifespan of their hard drives so long as they keep a good backup of their data ready using cloud storage or an external drive.
+Ideally, you should have at least two backups of your most important files: one at home, and one kept elsewhere (be it the cloud, a fireproof safe, or a separate location).